Vivek-04022001/documentation/docs/classic-ui/images.md

 ### Get `image_scale` by cached {term}`UID` name

-If you only have the cached image name from an URL and need to get the image scale, unfortunately you can't use `restrictedTraverse()`, as this will not be able to resolve the scale.
+If you only have the cached image name from an URL and need to get the image scale, unfortunately you can't use `restrictedTraverse()`, as this won't be able to resolve the scale.
 But you can use this workaround, by calling the `publishTraverse` method in `ImageScaling` directly:

 ```python